PRE-ATHLETIC TRAINING PROGRAM

 ATHLETIC TRAINING EDUCATION PROGRAM

 The athletic training rooms located in Moore Field House and Pelz Gymnasium serve as the primary site for athletic training field experiences in which students will work toward the BOC requirements.
-Athletic Training Students are assigned to a clinical instructor or supervisor who will oversee their field experiences while working directly with an intercollegiate sport team.
+Athletic Training Students are assigned to a preceptor who will oversee their clinical experiences while working directly with an intercollegiate sport team.
 During the six semesters that students will be involved with the clinical education aspect of the program, they will have the opportunity to work with many different clinical instructors or supervisors and with a variety of sport teams.
 Field experiences will emphasize hands-on experience working in the following areas:

 Emergency / General Medicine